Can't find what you're looking for? Try our service search

 ‘Art Psychotherapist’ and ‘Art Therapist’ are the protected titles for registration with the Health and Care Professions Council; both titles describe the same professional practice.
 It is not possible to practice legally without a qualification and without registration with the HCPC.

-Please send applications to both of the following emails: this is simply our failsafe system!
+Please send applications to the following email:

 In addition to the courses above, opportunities exist for art therapists and art psychotherapists with established clinical experience to undertake a higher research degree including Doctor of Philosophy-PhD, Master of Philosophy-MPhil and Masters by Research-MRes.